claceio/docs/content/about/_index.md

 The plugins are implemented in Go and are exposed to the application developer through a Starlark interface.
 The initial plugins which will be implemented are HTTP client, command line application (CLI) runner, Slack, Github etc.

 The plugins will limit which kinds of applications are suited for Clace.
 If there is an existing application which exposes a REST API, Clace will make it possible to develop a web UI for that.
 Same applies for a web UI which allows interacting with one or more SaaS applications through their REST API.
 For command line applications or scripts, Clace will make it possible to expose a web UI for the CLI.
-For workflows requiring an approval or notification step, the Slack plugin will allow developing such an applications.
+For workflows requiring an approval or notification step, the Slack plugin will allow developing such applications.

 ### What applications are NOT suited for Clace

-The plugin support will decide what applications are not suited for Clace.
+The types of applications that are suited for Clace will be limited by the plugins.
 If the application is a CRUD application with a complex database model, those would be better handled with Django/Rails/Spring Boot like frameworks.

 Since the Javascript build tooling support will be limited, Clace is not a backend to use when the intent is to develop a React/Angular/Vue SPA frontend.
 Clace is intended as platform to use when the UI can be a HTML template based one.